Should I apply for financial aid?

 What should I do if I need to turn in our tuition contract and deposit, and I don't know what the financial aid amount is?Turn in the tuition contract and deposit with a note indicating that you have applied for financial aid.
 If you are on the FACTS plan, you will be notified of your new monthly deduction if financial aid is awarded.

-Would I lose the tuition deposit if the financial aid amount is insufficient and my child goes to a public school?No. Your deposit will be refunded if you are unable to afford the tuition after the financial aid is applied to the total amount due and your child attends a public school or a private school with a lower net tuition.
-(Net tuition would be the private school tuition, less financial aid or scholarship.)
-A copy of your child's class schedule or other document from a public school or a copy of the tuition notification from a private school would be required in order to receive a full deposit refund.
+Would I lose the tuition deposit if the financial aid amount is insufficient and my child goes to a public school?No. Your deposit will be refunded if you are unable to afford the tuition after the financial aid is applied to the total amount due and your child attends a public school.
+A copy of your child's class schedule or other documents from a public school would be required in order to receive a full deposit refund.